I Believe

 - The book of Revelation was written prior to 70 AD and largely pointed towards the events that led up to and transpired in 70 AD.

-If any of these points intrigues or resonates with you, please subscribe to Messyanic’s Findings.
-And/or if you’d like to get in touch with me personally, email Carrie-at-Messyanic-dot-com.
+If any of the points above intrigues or resonates with you, I encourage you to get in touch with me.
+I’d love to hear from you.